FDResearchData/urban-depopulation-pm-health/README.md

 ## License

-The CC BY 4.0 License applies to the code in this repository.
+The MIT License applies to the code in this repository.
 Data remain subject to the terms of their original sources where applicable.